MrJoshuaT/Fabric-Copper-Golem/README.md

 ### Misc
 * Server support
 * Hitbox is a not great, should be smaller on X,Z and bigger on Y?
-* ✅ Texture on stage 1 and 2 need adjusting
-* ✅ Spawn egg
-* ✅ Remove feature renderer and add texture selection to renderer
-* ✅ Force enable the texture pack
-* ✅ Interacting with a Copper Ingot should heal the golem

-### Animation
-* Arm/body when pressing buttons
-* ✅ Spinning head

-### Goals
-* ✅ Separate goal and target selectors
-* ✅ Add spinning head goal for random head spins

 ### Mod / Cloth menu
 * Option to select all/specific buttons to press